-The app presents information about sleep patterns based on heart rate, movement, and sound to the user in nicely rendered, clear, intuitive charts, and includes lots of details.
+The app presents information about sleep patterns based on heart rate, movement, and sound to the user in nicely rendered, clear, intuitive charts and includes lots of details.

 One notable aspect of this app is that, unlike many other apps, it tracks not only the light and REM sleep but also the actual time of sleep.

-The premium version also features a Sleep Lab which allows for a deeper dive into sleep profiles, as well as various sounds and melodies to serve as one’s optimal wakeup alarm.
+The premium version also features a Sleep Lab, which allows for a deeper dive into sleep profiles, as well as various sounds and melodies to serve as one’s optimal wakeup alarm.

 Arguably the easiest sleep monitoring app to use is AutoSleep Tracker For Watch.
 It does not need to be told that the wearer is going to bed, it detects this on its own.

 There are times when the Apple Watch battery will die during the night.
 This can skew sleeping averages.
-To avoid that, AutoSleep makes it easy to just wipe that night’s data off the overall sleep record.
+To avoid that, AutoSleep makes it easy to wipe that night’s data off the overall sleep record.

-This is useful to those who are trying to get their 8 nightly hours, helping them decide what nights they need extra sleep, and what nights they can stay up a bit longer.
+This is useful to those trying to get their 8 nightly hours, helping them decide what nights they need extra sleep and what nights they can stay up a bit longer.
 All of this for just $3.99.

-Available as a free app, or with a $29.99 per year premium subscription version, the Sleep Cycle app offers many different sleep tracking features allowing you to understand your sleeping patterns without even needing to wear the watch to bed.
+Available as a free app or with a $29.99 per year premium subscription version, the Sleep Cycle app offers many different sleep-tracking features allowing you to understand your sleeping patterns without even needing to wear the watch to bed.

 The free version includes tracking sleep through sound tech and an accelerometer, sleep analysis, heart rate monitor, shake-to-snooze feature, detailed daily stats, and light alarm melodies meant for wake-ups during light sleep.